pvavra/temp-ipsy/docs/open-science/research-data-management/planning.md

 A data management plan is a research document, taylored on your project, that, as the name suggests, helps you to organize your current and future data.
 It simply consists of a questionnaire that guides you through some of the aspects of the data life cycle.

 Despite its name, a DMP should be considered as a living document that you can update throughout your project.
-Keeping your DMP up to date allows you to record essential information relative to your data, such as metadata and other sparse information that you might need in a later stage of the project (e.g. when writing a paper or a report for a funding agency).
+Keeping your DMP up to date allows you to record essential information relative to your data, such as sparse information and metadata that you might need in a later stage of the project (e.g. when writing a paper or a report for a funding agency).

 A DMP is increasingly required by funding agencies, since 2021 it is indeed mandatory to provide a DMP for all the [European grants](https://ec.europa.eu/info/funding-tenders/opportunities/docs/2021-2027/common/agr-contr/general-mga_horizon-euratom_en.pdf), here you can find a DMP template by the [ERC](https://erc.europa.eu/sites/default/files/document/file/ERC_info_document-Open_Research_Data_and_Data_Management_Plans.pdf).